 Tips for Making the Ask

-Even if we understand the benefits of asking for help, it can still feel uncomfortable to do so.
+Even when you understand the benefits of asking for help, it can still feel uncomfortable to do so.
 Here are some tips for making the ask:

-The reality is, no matter how talented you are as a CEO or founder, there are times when the strongest leadership move is to leverage support to achieve your bigger picture objectives.
-Whether that support is seeking feedback from your direct reports, or hiring an executive coach, it takes wisdom, self awareness, and sometimes vulnerability, to take that step.
+Everyone needs help at some point or another.
+Whether it’s a project-based conundrum or a career-changing decision, asking for help is the right thing to do.
+Whether that ask is seeking feedback from your direct reports, or hiring an executive coach, it takes wisdom, self awareness, and some vulnerability, to take that step.

-Learn more about the value of self-awareness, openness to feedback, and how to have a strong, impactful one-on-one with members of your team in our recent how-to guide to active listening:
+Learn more about the value of self-awareness, openness to feedback, and how to have a strong, impactful one-on-one with members of your team in our guide to active listening.